handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ```
 :::

-### Column summary functions
+### Built-in summary functions

-To decide how a column summary is calculated, can use one of the following functions:
+To decide how a column summary is calculated, you can use one of the following summary functions:

 | Function                                                                                                                   | Description                                                                                            |
 | -------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |